Success in life is predicated on having a solid foundation.

 Financial success is no different.

-It requires a solid financial foundation, one where ever block is carefully laid as to create a stability from which to grow.
+It requires a solid financial foundation, one where ever block is carefully laid so you have the stability to grow.

 Why is this important?
 An incomplete foundation is the same as a poorly constructed one.
 If you’ve never been given a blueprint for how to build a rock-solid financial system, you may be missing something important.
 For years, we didn’t have an estate plan (we didn’t create one until after our second child – a mistake that we were fortunate didn’t hurt us).
 And, if nothing else, it’s always good to have peace of mind.